OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 <img src="Images/Chapters/0x05a/android_software_stack.png" alt="Android Software Stack" width="400" />

 At the lowest level, Android is based on a variation of the Linux Kernel.
 On top of the kernel, the Hardware Abstraction Layer (HAL) defines a standard interface for interacting with built-in hardware components.
 Several HAL implementations are packaged into shared library modules that the Android system calls when required.
-This is the basis for allowing applications to interact with the device's hardware—for example, it allows a stock phone application to use a device's microphone and speaker.
+This is the basis for allowing applications to interact with the device's hardware.
+For example, it allows a stock phone application to use a device's microphone and speaker.

 Android apps are usually written in Java and compiled to Dalvik bytecode, which is somewhat different from the traditional Java bytecode.
 Dalvik bytecode is created by first compiling the Java code to .class files, then converting the JVM bytecode to the Dalvik .dex format with the `dx` tool.